Secure Autonomous Rover Under Simulated Electronic Warfare

 Functional flow

-- The rover validates commands, updates its state machine, and publishes status.
+- The rover validates commands, updates its state machine, and publishes telemetry.

 - If thresholds are exceeded, the rover enters